rituparrna33/wholefoodsmarket-basket-analysis/README.md

 What are the strongest product pairings and association rules?

-Strongest product pairing: 365 Large White Eggs + Hot Guacamole Dip — bought together in 7 transactions Strongest association rule had 10.50x lift and 100% confidence:
+Strongest product pairing: 365 Large White Eggs + Hot Guacamole Dip — bought together in 7 transactions

+Strongest association rule had 10.50x lift and 100% confidence:

 IF (Pork Chorizo Sausage, Watermelon Chunks, Hot Guacamole Dip) THEN (Cedar's Chickpea Salad, Mitica Walnut Date Cake Cubes, Cantaloupe Chunks)

 ## 🧺 Basket Composition

 What is the average number of items and categories per basket?

+MetricValue Avg Items per Basket 6.6 items

-MetricValueAvg Items per Basket6.6 itemsAvg Categories per Basket4.5 categories Customers consistently shop across 4–5 categories per trip, indicating diverse, multi-department shopping lists.
+Avg Categories per Basket 4.5 categories

+Customers consistently shop across 4–5 categories per trip, indicating diverse, multi-department shopping lists.

 ## 🗓️ Seasonal Spending Habits
 Peaks in July 2025 and February 2026, with dips in April, May, and December 2025, suggest seasonal purchasing behaviors — creating opportunities for targeted campaigns timed around these patterns.

 🏪 Cross-Merchandising Potential
 Strong pairings like Hot Guacamole Dip + 365 Large White Eggs and complex multi-item rules highlight clear opportunities for bundle offers, meal kit promotions, and in-store product placement strategy.

 🥩 High-Value Categories
 Meat, Seafood, and Produce account for over 50% of total spend combined.
 These categories are the highest-leverage areas for promotions and quality-driven loyalty.

 🏷️ Discount Effectiveness
 The Health/Supplements category had the highest savings rate at 22.0%, compared to an overall rate of 4.8% — suggesting promotions in this category are especially influential on purchase decisions.

 🛒 Basket Behavior
 With an average of 6–7 items across 4–5 categories per trip, shoppers are running multi-department errands rather than single-category runs — making cross-category recommendations highly actionable.